kaiyuanqian/pillpal/video-script.md

 ## Introduction
-PillPal is a web application designed to help nurses, age-care workers and other caretakers to keep track of when they need to administer medicine to their patients.
+PillPal is a web application designed to help nurses, age-care workers and other caretakers keep track of when they need to administer medicine to their patients.
 We believe our concept could make a meaningful impact on the global healthcare industry as a whole.
 For instance, hospital nurses are subject to extreme work-loads and are often understaffed.
 We hope to alleviate some of their stress by remembering their drug duties for them, and sending a reminder in case they forget.
-Here is an example of how PillPal could work in a real-life scenario.
+Here is an example of how PillPal could work in a real-life scenario with a pharmacologist, a nurse and two patients.

 ## Scene 1
 Nurse = N